rsg435/DeveloperAssessment/README.md

 1. Query the database for active customers and their orders
 1. Transform the data
 1. Export the results to a CSV file

+To run the script, enter the command `dotnet run --project ETLApp`.

+This application could easily be run on a schedule by publishing to an executable file, and then using the Windows Task Scheduler (for example) to run it.

 ## Choices and reasoning